From the CSV Contact Upload screen you can upload your CSV contact lists to Ometria.

 f |

-The value can only be 'm' or 'f'.
-If unknown or other, leave blank. |
+This value can only be 'm' or 'f'.
+If this cell is left empty, gender will display as 'unknown'. |

 date_of_birth |